Skip to main content

 What solar incentives does Kansas offer?

-Kansas's primary solar incentive is a property tax exemption for renewable energy systems.
-There is no state solar tax credit or rebate, and the federal 30% ITC expired in December 2025.
-Net metering is available through Evergy and other investor-owned utilities, allowing credits for excess solar generation.
+Kansas's main solar incentive is a property tax exemption for renewable energy systems.
+The state has no income tax credit or rebate, and the federal 30% ITC expired in December 2025.
+Net metering is available through Evergy and other investor-owned utilities, which credits you for excess generation sent to the grid.

 How much does solar cost in Kansas?